Uberi/University-Notes/PHIL145/PHIL145.md

     * It is only acceptable that people reject it if global warming is indeed a fad.
 * False presupposition
     * When the premise assumes something that is false.
-    * For example, "James no longer writes fiction because there he is not writing"
+    * For example, "James no longer writes fiction because he is not writing fiction now"
-    * It is not necessarily true that James had originally wrote fiction - he could have never wrote fiction.
+    * It is not necessarily true that James had originally wrote fiction - he could have never wrote fiction in the first place.
 * Fallacies of definition
     * When a debatable definition is used in a permise.
     * For example, "Abortion is wrong, because all persons have a right to life" - the definition of person is a controversial one, and affects the premise's acceptability.